jgidi/VFA-Schrodinger-like-equations/README.md

 This repository holds the source code developed during the Open Hackathon, as well as some Jupyter Notebook tutorials.
 This work is heavily based on [P. García-Molina et al., PRA 105, 012433 (2022)](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.105.012433), and written on the Pennylane framework for Python.

+### Tutorials

+With the files contained in the directory `tutorial/` we will show you how to, respectively,

+1 - Create and evaluate quadrature operators in first quantization!
+2 - Find the ground state of the quantum harmonic oscillator!
+3 - Find the ground state of **coupled** harmonic oscillators!
+4 - Find the **first five** states of the hydrogen atom with orthogonal subspace optimization!
+5 - Impose (anti-)symmetry to find the ground and first excited state of the H2 molecule, without resorting to orthogonal subspace optimization!
+6 - Employ the framework to prepare elliptic curves in quantum computers 7 - Solve the quantum harmonic oscillator, using semi-classical Fourier Transforms, reducing the circuit complexity.

+### Code description

 The source code is contained in the `main` directory, with the following structure:

 ```sh